metacpan/metacpan-cpan-extracted/distros/D/Devel-Cover/docs/cpancover.md

 The server is on the account of pjcj at bytemark.
 Logins are owned by pjcj and the metacpan group.

-The Devel::Cover directory from which cpancover is run is in `/cover/Devel--Cover`.
+The Devel::Cover directory from which cpancover is run is in `/cover/dc`.
 It is a git checkout of the Devel::Cover repository but, ideally, that should be treated as a read-only directory.
 The staging directory is symlinked to `/cover/staging`.

 In addition to hosting and running cpancover.com, I also use this server for some development work, and in particular for testing Devel::Cover against all the versions of perl which are supported, plus recent development versions.
 For each version there is a standard and a threaded plenv installation.

-The development directory for these purposes is `/cover/dc`.
-New versions of perl can be installed by adding them to `utils/all_versions` and running `dc all_versions build`.
+The development directory for these purposes is `/cover/Devel--Cover`.
+New versions of perl can be installed by adding them to `utils/all_versions` and running `dc all_versions --build`.